EbruBaglan/iCubAnkara01_resurrection/README.md

 | *Reviving the iCub - Step2.2: Powering the Robot* |

 # Log
+## Day10
+- PS trouble solved!
+Movıng on to yarp and related stuff.
+- Started writing a user's manual.
+- 01.29.24

 ## Day9
 - Replied on the [issue](https://github.com/robotology/icub-tech-support/issues/1671).
 Let's hope for the best!🤞